ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 * `jenkins-server`: This is the name of the Docker image that you want to run.
 It refers to the image named `jenkins-server` that was built earlier when we ran the `docker build` command.

-3. Run the `docker ps` command to check that the container is running.
+3. Run the `docker ps` command to check that the container is running and copy the **Container ID**.

 4. Access the Jenkins Server directly inside the container from your terminal using the command shown below: